 Few scholars compare cultural production and legal texts in situations like Mexico, where extreme violence coexists with a high number of human rights laws.
 Unlawful Violence measures fictional accounts of human rights against new laws that include constitutional amendments to reform legal proceedings, laws that protect children, laws that condemn violence against women, and laws that protect migrants and Indigenous peoples.
 It also explores debates about these laws in the Mexican house of representatives and senate, as well as interactions between the law and the Mexican public.

-Chapter One: Justice Breaks Down in Una novela criminal
+Chapter 1: Justice Breaks Down in Una novela criminal

-Chapter Two: Women Dream in ¡Basta! and in Anti-Violence Laws
+Chapter 2: Women Dream in ¡Basta! and in Antiviolence Laws

-Chapter Three: Children’s Rights and Dreams in Historias de Niñas Extraordinarias
+Chapter 3: Children's Rights and Dreams in Historias de niñas extraordinarias

-Chapter Four: From Tapachula to Juárez: Migration and Violence
+Chapter 4: From Tapachula to Juárez: Migration and Violence

 "This book is very ambitious in scope.
 From a novel (Volpi's Una novela criminal) to documentaries, children's rights, and migration, Janzen traces a country in struggle to find a symbolic meaning after neoliberalism—what we could call post-sovereignty.
 It is a very sharp reading of reality through cultural materialities."